Stomach ulcers often have no symptoms. Some people will experience:

 Stomach ulcer causes

-The most common cause of stomach ulcers is an infection with Helicobacter pylori (H. pylori).
+The most common cause of stomach ulcers is an infection caused by H. pylori.
 The transmission of this bacteria is not fully understood.
 Direct contact with bodily fluids and contaminated food or water may cause infection.
-Not all people who are infected with H. pylori will get an ulcer.
+H. pylori can damage the lining of the stomach and duodenum, but not all people who are infected with H. pylori will get an ulcer.
+In fact, it may live in the stomachs of up to 75% of the population, and in most cases doesn’t cause an infection.

 When NSAIDs are taken with some other medications, there is a greater risk of getting a stomach ulcer.
 These medications include: